-Although they have eaten bready foods, such as pizza or bread, some Koreans insist that they haven’t had any food (bab 밥) during the entire day unless they have eaten rice (bab 밥).* 🤯
+Although they have eaten bready foods, such as pizza or bread, some Koreans insist that they haven’t had any food (밥 bap – food, meal) during the entire day unless they have eaten rice (밥 bap – cooked rice).** 🤯

 Korean bakery products often

 But I wouldn’t call them “bread”.
-Maybe 🍰cake fits better.
-Or 🥐pastry.
-Because their bakery goods are almost always sweet. 🍩 Even the plain toast, pizza breads and garlic bread contain added sugar. 😵
+Maybe “cake” fits better. 🍰 Or “pastry”. 🥐 Because their bakery goods are almost always sweet. 🍩 Even the white toast, pizza breads and garlic bread contain added sugar. 😵

 Don’t get me wrong – I am amazed by contemporary Korean baking!
-Not just is there cake aka “bread” flavored with curious local ingredients such as 🍵green tea (💚matcha), 🍠sweet potato or 🎃sweet pumpkin.
-Even the average modern bakery offers cakes and pastries which are skillfully crafted and aesthetically pleasing – regular German cakes and pastries appear rough and unrefined by comparison!]
+Not just is there cake aka “bread” flavored with curious local ingredients such as green tea 🍵 (aka matcha 💚), sweet potato 🍠 or sweet pumpkin 🎃.
+Any average modern bakery offers cakes and pastries which are skillfully crafted and aesthetically pleasing! 🤩 [Common German cakes and pastries appear rough and unrefined by comparison!]
 Modern Korean desserts, overall, are colorful, look extravagant and appear mouth-watering to anyone with a sweet tooth. 🤤

 Anyways, my point is: “Korean bread” is not bread, it’s more like dessert.

-In bakeries, cafes, convenience stores or food stalls, finding a 🥪sandwich or a 🥗salad that doesn’t contain 🐖ham, 🥚mayonnaise, 🍳egg or 🧀cheese will be difficult!
-Don’t ask me why one of the basic ingredients in every Korean sandwiches seems to be ham… 😵 Unfortunately, asking for custom-made orders is possible only in rare cases, since most of the products are pre-made. 😔 By the way, even low quality 🧀cheeses available in Korea may contain 🐖pig lard, which means that many sandwiches, salads and even 🍕pizzas cannot be considered to be 100% vegan, vegetarian, kosher or halal…
+In bakeries, cafes, convenience stores or food stalls, finding a sandwich 🥪 or a salad 🥗 that doesn’t contain ham🐖, mayonnaise🥚, egg🍳 or cheese🧀 will be difficult!
+[It seems that one of the basic ingredients in every Korean sandwiches is ham… 😵] Unfortunately, asking for custom-made orders is possible only rarely, since most of the products in cafes and bakery chains are pre-made. 😔 By the way, even low quality cheeses🧀 available in Korea may contain pig lard🐖, which means that many sandwiches, salads and pizzas🍕 cannot be considered to be 100% vegan, vegetarian, kosher or halal…

-Last but not least, another huge difference between Korean and Western bread culture is the time of bread. 🕗 If you walk into a Korean bakery in the morning hoping to get freshly baked bread for breakfast, chances are that you do not find it.
-Instead, there will presumably be leftovers from the previous day at a cheaper price, as well as types of fried dough, such as 🍩donuts and croquettes.
-I understand that preparing and baking bread takes considerable time and, unlike Western countries, many South Korean bakeries schedule their baked goods to be ready by noon or later in the afternoon. 🕜 Just be aware of this as you plan your day.
+Last but not least, another huge difference between Korean and Western bread culture is the time of bread. 🕗 If you walk into a Korean bakery in the morning hoping to get freshly baked bread for breakfast, you fill probably end up being disappointed.
+There will presumably be leftovers from the previous day at a cheaper price, as well as types of fried dough, such as donuts and croquettes. 🍩 I understand that preparing and baking bread takes considerable time and, unlike Western countries, many South Korean bakeries schedule their baked goods to be ready by noon or later in the afternoon. 🕜 Just be aware of this as you plan your day.
 And if you need bread for breakfast, maybe buying it in advance is an idea. 😉

-Alternatively, look out for all vegan bakeries or vegan cafes, of which a few exist in Seoul.
-I will gradually post and share their location with you as I visit them. 💚 In the meantime, check out this Instagram page, where reviews will be uploaded first and at regular intervals.
+Alternatively, look out for all vegan bakeries or vegan cafes, of which a few exist in Seoul.*** I will gradually post and share their location as I visit them. 💚 In the meantime, check out this Instagram page.
+That’s where reviews will be uploaded first and at regular intervals!